Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: High resource-bounded Kolmogorov complexity is compatible with low block complexity

-Therefore, for any $N$, every globally admissible pattern $P$ of size $(Nk)\times (Nk)$ can be specified by \begin{itemize} \item the list of all globally admissible patterns of size $k\times k$ (which requires $L_k \cdot k^2$ bits), \item by an array of $N\times N$ indices of $k\times k$ blocks that constitute $P$ (which requires $N^2 \cdot \log L_k$ bits). \end{itemize} Clearly, $P$ can be reconstructed from such a description in polynomial time.
-It follows that
+Let us estimate Kolmogorov complexity of globally admissible patterns of size $(Nk) \times (Nk)$.
+For any $N$, every globally admissible pattern $P$ of size $(Nk)\times (Nk)$ can be specified by \begin{itemize} \item the list of all globally admissible patterns of size $k\times k$, which requires $L_k \cdot k^2$ bits (with $O(L_k \cdot k^2$) bits we can even provide a self-delimiting description of this list), and \item by an array of size $N\times N$ with indices of $k\times k$ blocks that constitute $P$ (which requires $N^2 \cdot \log L_k$ bits). \end{itemize} We can combine these two parts of the description in one program.
+Clearly, $P$ can be reconstructed from such a description in polynomial time.
+Thus, it follows that for some polynomial $\poly_1(n)$